labdao/plex/docs/docs/tutorials/small-molecule-binding.md

 ## Load small molecule and protein data

-Next, we load the small molecule and protein data which are available on IPFS.
-This data is used to initialize an IO JSON that serves as job instructions.
+Next, we need to load the data about the small molecule and the protein that we're studying.
+This data, which is available on IPFS, will be used to initialize an IO JSON.
+This JSON file will serve as the job instructions for our binding study.

 ```python
 small_molecule_path = ["QmV6qVzdQLNM6SyEDB3rJ5R5BYJsQwQTn1fjmPzvCCkCYz/ZINC000003986735.sdf"]